Engaged theory: Politics of engagement

-The grounding of analysis
+Grounding of analysis

 All social theories are dependent upon a process of abstraction.
 This is what philosophers call epistemological abstraction.
 However, they do not characteristically theorize their own bases for establishing their standpoint.
 Engaged theory does.
-By comparison, Grounded theory, a very different approach, suggests that empirical data collection is a neutral process that gives rise to theoretical claims out of that data.
+By comparison, grounded theory, a very different approach, suggests that empirical data collection is a neutral process that gives rise to theoretical claims out of that data.
 Engaged theory, to the contrary, treats such a claim to value neutrality as naively unsustainable.
 Engaged theory is thus reflexive in a number of ways: